orionkabeza/urban-mobility-data-explorer-scaffold/README.md

 ## Project Description

-This project builds an ETL pipeline and dashboard for MoMo SMS transaction data as the foundation for the **Urban Mobility Data Explorer** summative project.
-Raw XML SMS exports are parsed, cleaned/normalized, categorized by transaction type, and loaded into a relational database.
-A lightweight frontend dashboard visualizes the processed data.
+This project is built around processing MoMo SMS transaction data that comes in XML format.
+The data goes through an ETL pipeline where it is parsed, cleaned, normalized, and sorted into different transaction categories before being stored in a relational database.
+Once the data is ready, a lightweight frontend dashboard is used to display and visualize it in a meaningful way.
+This serves as the foundation for the larger **Urban Mobility Data Explorer project**

 ## Team Members